thinkcompany/think_dev-standards/development-standards/accessibility.md

 Use media queries for screens <= 600px and apply the following styles:

 Text for mobile <= 600px must be at least 16px.
-The "small print" for mobile should be 14px.
+The "small print" for mobile must be at least 14px.